Updated: 21 November 2018 [Inserts Scale2Save programme brand]

 The event, held at the Federal Hotel Palace, next explored best practice so far and included an interactive discussion surrounding a usable, affordable, accessible and sustainable service offer.
 Sub topics included:

 The afternoon session continued with discussion on best practices, kicking off with a talk on the affordability envelope and the costs to supply as well as a session on sustainability and the limits to proximity.

 Joining Angelow and Sy as presenters were Mashamma Mshamma, Chief Manager Electronic Banking TPB Bank and WSBI Local Technical Specialist Kimathi Githachuri.

 The event follows a similar workshop held in Dakar, Sénégal on 22 March.

 Whilst WSBI continues with some of the previous programme partners in Uganda, Kenya and Morocco, WSBI is in the process of screening new partner banks in our four new programme countries, Senegal, Nigeria, Mali and Ivory Coast.
 The workshops and meetings held so far are a way for the programme to find potential partner banks in Dakar and Lagos.

-WSBI (World Savings and Retail Banking Institute) started in September 2016 a new partnership with The MasterCard Foundation to help boost financial access and economic development in seven African countries.
-The Foundation has committed $16 million over 5½ years to enable at least one million people to open accounts at banks in Côte d'Ivoire Mali, Morocco, Nigeria, Kenya, Senegal and Uganda.
+The World Savings and Retail Banking Institute started in September 2016 a new partnership with The MasterCard Foundation to help boost financial access and economic development in seven African countries.
+The Foundation has committed US$16 million over 5½ years to enable at least one million people to open accounts at banks in Côte d'Ivoire Mali, Morocco, Nigeria, Kenya, Senegal and Uganda.